epfl-ada/ada-2023-project-bavmaresearch/README.md

 ## Abstract

-When you arrive at the interface, you can choose the genre of the film you want to make, as well as the geographical area in which it will be released.
+When you arrive on the interface, you can choose the genre of the film you want to make, as well as the geographical area in which it will be released.
+Then we give you some tips to make sure you realise a great movie.
-To determine the parameters that will bring fame to our client, we search for links among similar successful films.
-To find out whether a film is a success or not, we give it a score based on awards (Oscars, nominations...), ratings and budgets.
+To determine these parameters, we search for links among similar successful films.
+We then need to define whether a film is a success or not.
+In order to do that, we give a score based on awards (Oscars, nominations...), ratings and budgets.
-We then look at whether budget has a major influence on success, as well as screen time, choice of actors and other parameters.
+We will then answer a series of scientific questions that will help us identify the components needed to make a good film.

 ## Research questions